Use of Elbow Crutches

 • Stand close to the handrail and hold with one hand.
 Use one crutch in the other hand.

-• Firstly put the supporting crutch down onto the next step first, ensure the crutch is firmly on the step so that it cannot slip forward off the edge.
+• Put the supporting crutch or crutches down onto the next step first, ensuring that the crutch is firmly on the step so that it cannot slip forward off the edge.

-• Lastly, step or hop the unaffected leg down onto the same step as the affected one
+• Place unaffected leg onto the same step

 • Repeat until you reach the bottom